+When visiting tourist spots in Arabic-speaking countries, its the best to use our Arabic speaking travel guide.
 The Arabic language can be extremely colorful and lively, which has led to some beautiful poetry, novels, and storytelling.
 But with the growth of elegant literature comes the rise of a much-loved and hilarious area of swear words and phrases.
-Arabic has some of the most colorful and seemingly untraceable ways to insult someone or something.
-Without further ado here are the funniest ways to spice up your Arabic.
+Arabic phrases are some of the most colorful and seemingly untraceable ways to insult someone or something.
+Without further ado, here are the funniest ways to spice up your Arabic.

 One of the most well-known insults, this simply means “dog”.
 However, for Arabs this is one of the most insulting things to call a person, and you’ll most likely witness a fight if someone is indeed called a “chelb” to their face.